jronallo/jronallo.github.com/source/_posts/2012-01-23-dpla-strawman-technical-proposal.markdown

 request including the status code.

-This data could be made available to external developers who want to conduct their own research or analysis on this slice of the web.
+This data could be made available to external developers who want to conduct their own research or analysis on this slice of the Web.
 Both an API and data dump could be made available.
 Whether the API only provides for discovery of available raw crawl data or actually returns crawl data, is an open question.
 Because of the size of the corpus, it may be